 For instance, if you have had a disability rating for back pain at 30% for 20 years, the VA will never decrease that rating.
 The VA can still increase your disability rating if necessary, however.

 If you are incarcerated, the VA may reduce your benefits to just 10%, regardless of what your rating and benefits may have been before you entered the system.
 Therefore, it’s important to avoid incarceration as a disabled Veteran at all costs, as you can lose most or all of your disability benefits as a result.

 If the VA reduces your rating, don’t give up.
 There are many ways to fight this decision.
-One of them is hiring Berry Law Firm’s team of Veterans’ law attorneys.
+One of them is hiring Berry Law’s team of Veterans’ law attorneys.

 With many Veterans counted among our attorneys and staff, we know firsthand the struggles service members face when they return home with injuries and disabilities.
 In fact, many of the Veterans on our team have current disability ratings.
 Our firm has worked closely with Veterans for over fifty years and we have recovered millions of dollars in back pay awards on their behalf.